YU000jp/logseq-plugin-some-menu-extender/README.md

    - When a DONE task is created, insert the reference to the DONE page.
 1. Move Task State To Next (shortcut key)
    - Move the task state to the next by pressing the shortcut key on the block.
-   - A lite version of [Custom Workflow plugin](https://github.com/sawhney17/logseq-custom-workflow-plugin)
+   - A lite version of [Custom Workflow plugin](https://github.com/sawhney17/logseq-custom-workflow-plugin) (fixed bugs)

 - [More details (Document)](https://github.com/YU000jp/logseq-plugin-some-menu-extender/wiki/Document)